 Early Notables of the Goddile family (pre 1700)

-More information is included under the topic Early Goddile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Goddile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Goddile family to Ireland